nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * Now SFTP server accepts connections using username and password authentication

 ## Downsides of password based authentication in SFTP
-* User credentials of the server operating system are to be shared with the SFTP client which is not desirable
+* OS User credentials of the server operating system are to be shared with the SFTP client which is not desirable
 * OS user password is to be changed to change the password of SFTP client
 * OS user password will be transmitted over the network